News&Knowledge from SgQ

 In short: “When the first cut is right, the entire job follows.”

-Common Problems Installers Face When Aluminum Is Cut Incorrectly
+What Common Problems Do Technicians Often Face When Aluminum Is Cut Incorrectly?

 On real job sites, these issues appear repeatedly and are usually caused by incorrect machine setup or improper blade selection, including:

-Caused by excessive heat and blades not designed for soft metals.
+• Sharp edges / burrs are caused by high heat and blades that are not suitable for soft metals.

-Caused by incorrect angle settings or a blade that is not centered on the arbor.
+45° corners that do not fit together are caused by incorrect angle settings or a blade that is not centered properly on the arbor.

 If these issues are not corrected at the cutting stage, they will always turn into major problems during assembly.